viper-010/Python_YT/06-Variables-and-Data-Types/Tutorial.md

-# Day 6 - Variables and Data Types
+# 06 - Variables and Data Types
 ## What is a variable?
 Variable is like a container that holds data.
 Very similar to how our containers in kitchen holds sugar, salt etc Creating a variable is like creating a placeholder in memory and assigning it some value.
 In Python its as easy as writing: